 Travel insurance is not one-size-fits-all, so the price and conditions of a plan will vary.
 However, it may be useful to understand pricing guidelines to plan for your travel insurance purchase.

-In general, you should expect that a travel insurance policy will cost you anywhere from 4%-10% of your total pre-paid, nonrefundable trip cost.
-In other words, if you purchase a trip with a total cost of $5,000, your travel insurance policy should not cost any more than $500.
-While there are exceptions to this rule, which we’ll explain a bit more in a moment, you can use that figure as a guideline to help you avoid unnecessarily high premiums.
+In general, you should expect a plan will cost anywhere from 4%-10% of your total pre-paid, nonrefundable trip cost.
+For example, if you purchased a trip with a total cost of $5,000, travel insurance policies available to you will likely range in price from $250-$500, depending on variables.

 The providers will use a few pieces of personal information, other than the cost of your trip, to calculate the cost of a plan: